Collinwood-Sun/fmeasysync/README.md

 **Step 2.
 For any container fields that you want to sync, setup corresponding "B64_" fields for.**

 For example, if the container field is named "Photo_Container" then setup a new field named "B64_Photo_Container."
-Setup the field as a calculation with this formula: Photo_Container & "<b64>" & Base64Encode ( Photo_Container ) & "</b64>" The calculation result should be set to Text.
+Setup the field as a calculation with this formula: Photo_Container & "<b64>" & Base64Encode ( Photo_Container ) & "</b64>"

+The calculation result should be set to Text and it's best to leave the B64 field unstored.

 **Step 3.
 Import the "EasySync" table from the demo database into your database.**